Planck 2018 results. IV. Diffuse component separation: Component-separation methods

 where $\mathcal{P}$ is a linear operator that smoothly removes large harmonic scales, and masks out an area close to the Galactic plane.
 Hence, in the resulting hybridized map, the multipoles of highest degree and the areas of highest Galactic latitude are provided by $X_\text{high}$, while the remaining information is provided by $X_\text{full}$.
 In practice, the hybridization operator $\mathcal{P}$ is implemented by high-pass filtering in the harmonic domain (with a transfer function that smoothly transitions from $0$ to $1$ according to an arc-cosine function over the multipole range $50\leq \ell\leq150$), followed by multiplication by an apodized Galactic mask that is similar to the mask used at 100\,GHz in the \Planck\ 2018 likelihood ({\tt \Plik}) \citep[see][for details]{planck2016-l05}.

 Hybridization of two CMB renderings has several benefits compared to using a single set of harmonic weights over all areas of the sky.
 First, the data suggest it: the \smica\ weights are quite different if they are based on spectral statistics computed over the full sky rather than over a region with much lower foreground contamination.
 This is the rationale behind \nilc, which extends the idea to many more than the two sky regions considered regions considered by \smica.
-Second, the reason for leaving out the LFI channels in producing $X_\text{high}$ except at large angular scales is that \smica\ would put very small weights on those channels (this is not the case when the weights are based on statistics computed for $X_\text{high}$, as seen on Fig.~\ref{fig:smica_T_weights} which shows a significant contribution from the 70-GHz channel).
+Second, the reason for leaving out the LFI channels in producing $X_\text{high}$ except at large angular scales is that \smica\ would put very small weights on those channels (this is not the case when the weights are based on statistics computed for $X_\text{full}$, as seen on Fig.~\ref{fig:smica_T_weights} which shows a significant contribution from the 70-GHz channel).
 We could still include those channels and let \smica\ automatically down-weight them, but by excluding the channels with the lowest resolution, we avoid large, `low-resolution' holes in the common point source mask, and therefore in the final CMB map.
-Finally, hybridization matches well the high-$\ell$ TT likelihood function in \Plik, uses a clean fraction of the sky, does not include LFI channels, and only involves high frequency foregrounds.
+Finally, hybridization matches well the high-$\ell$ TT likelihood function in \Plik, uses a low-foreground-contaminated fraction of the sky, does not include LFI channels, and involves only high frequency foregrounds.
+The spectral weights, $\vec{w}_\ell$, for temperature (both full-sky and high latitudes) and polarization are shown in Fig.~\ref{fig:smica_T_weights}.

 \smica\ adopts its own relative calibration between frequency channels.
 In 2015, this process was applied to frequency channels from 44 to 353\,GHz; however, since then we have found that the uncertainty in the 44-GHz channel was larger than expected, and that the previously reported value was inaccurate (see Fig.~\ref{fig:smica_diff2015}).
 In the new release, we adopt a more conservative approach, and limit re-calibration to 70, 100, and 217\,GHz, taking the 143-GHz channel as a reference; see Appendix~\ref{app:smica:temp} for further details.